 What IMC is.
 In-memory computing involves storing data in RAM instead of on disk, optimally across a cluster of computers that can process the data in parallel (though some IMC product categories are more limited).
-Ideally, this architecture provides a way to compute and transact on data at speeds that are orders of magnitudes faster than disk-based systems, providing response times in the range of milliseconds to nanoseconds.
+This architecture can provide a way to compute and transact on data at speeds that are orders of magnitudes faster than disk-based systems, providing response times in the range of milliseconds to nanoseconds.
 IMC can also provide other important benefits such as scalability and data consistency, depending on the product and category.

-How storage technology evolved toward today's IMC.
-While in-memory technology has been around in some capacity for decades, its early forms were expensive and had limitations that made other storage technologies preferable: tape drives in the 1950s, hard drives in the 1970s, and flash drives in the 2000s.
+How technology evolved towards today's IMC technology.
+In-memory technology has been around in some capacity for decades although its early forms were expensive and had limitations.
 Not until the 2010s did two factors combine to make in-memory computing the technology of choice.
 Those two factors were RAM cost (now reduced to less than a penny per megabyte, compared to \$35 per megabyte in the mid-1990s) and the advent of 64-bit processors.

 The 32-bit processors of the past had a significant limitation: they could address only four gigabytes of RAM.
-Once the 64-bit CPUs came in, they could address much larger spaces: multiple terabytes of RAM.
+The 64-bit CPUs could address much larger spaces: multiple terabytes.
 This ability to put much more data in RAM gave a big push to in-memory computing.

 Why IMC performs better than disk-based architectures.
 The reason that memory-first architectures perform faster than disk-first architectures has to do with the way the data is accessed.
-Disk-first architectures use disk as primary storage and use memory only for caching, while memory-first architectures use memory as primary storage and disk for backup.
+Disk-first architectures use disk as primary storage and use memory only for caching.
+Memory-first architectures use memory as primary storage and disk for backup.
 This is important because there are several reasons why disk access is slower than memory access.

-With disk-first architectures - such as RDBMS and NoSQL databases and file systems such as Hadoop's HDFS - there is a multi-step process that must occur in order to access a byte of data.
+With disk-first architectures - such as RDBMS and NoSQL databases and file systems such as Hadoop's HDFS - there is a multi-step process that must occur to access a byte of data.
 The request starts with an API call, then it goes to the operating system and through the I/O controller before finally accessing the disk to load the data.
 At this point, even if only one byte of data is needed, more must be loaded, because disk is block-addressable and not byte-addressable storage.
 This is significant because an entire block (whichever block size has been configured in the OS, typical configurations for a data store volume could be four kilobytes or eight kilobytes) must be loaded.
 Each step introduces latency, from several milliseconds to hundreds of milliseconds.

 With a memory-first architecture, the process is much simpler and faster.
 Accessing a byte of data requires only the referencing of a pointer (which specifies the location of that byte in memory).
 No loading is needed.
-The system can read kilobytes of data immediately without loading it or processing it.
-There is direct access to any portion of the memory, and that access is measured in nanoseconds not in milliseconds like the disk access described above.
+The system can read kilobytes of data immediately without loading or processing it.
+There is direct access to any portion of the memory and that access is measured in nanoseconds, not in milliseconds like the disk access described above.